forkingdog/UIView-FDCollapsibleConstraints/README.md

 # Overview
 `UIView+FDCollapsibleConstraints` builds to **collapse** a view and its relevant layout constraints.

+## Demo 1
 This demo collapses the `forkingdog` image view and its bottom margin constraint.

 ![view demo](https://github.com/forkingdog/UIView-FDCollapsibleConstraints/blob/master/Sceenshots/screenshot0.gif)

+## Demo 2

-This demo collapses diffent components in cell, according its data entity, each margin is handled right as well.
+This demo collapses diffent components in cell, according to its data entity, each margin handles right as well.

 ![cell demo](https://github.com/forkingdog/UIView-FDCollapsibleConstraints/blob/master/Sceenshots/screenshot1.gif)

 # Basic usage

+## 1. Select constraints to collapse
 First, tell which constraints will be collapsed when the view collapses.
 We provide a `IBOutletCollection` to make it easier in Interface Builder:

 ```